 - 14:30 – 17:30 Beach / free time

 - 20:00 Dinner (once during the week we eat out at a local taverna)

 - 21:30 Free time and ad-hoc offerings (closing circle / fireside sharing on last evening of each workshop week)

 - 23:00 Quiet time till the breakfast bell at 08:00 the next day

 Weekly Rhythm (Workshops)

-- Workshops begin and end either on a Wednesday or a Saturday in alternation.
+- Workshops begin and end on Wednesdays and Saturdays in alternation.
 This allows time for an “outbreath” between workshops, when staff can relax and renew for a few days in preparation for the next workshop week.